jp4474/viaABC/README.md

 1. Write your PyTorch model module according to the defined Lightning module (see `src/models/TSMVAE/model.py` for an example).
 The output of `forward` must match the expected format exactly.
 2. Write your viaABC system and its configuration (see `src/viaABC/systems.py` and `configs/system/lotka_volterra.yaml` for examples).
 3. Write your experiment config, containing paths to the model, datamodule, and system (see `configs/experiment/lotka.yaml` for an example).
+4. Run `src/generate_training_data.py` to generate your train data.
-4. Run training with the chosen experiment config:
+5. Run training with the chosen experiment config:

    ```bash
    python src/train.py experiment=experiment_name.yaml
    ```
-5. Run viaABC with the chosen inference config:
+6. Run viaABC with the chosen inference config:

    ```bash
    python src/inference.py inference=experiment_name.yaml